abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/logmein.md

 }
 ```

-The SSL mutual authentifcation is done on `https://secure.your_domain.com/protectedbyssl`.
-Then the user is proxy passed from `https://secure.your_domain.com/protectedbyssl` to `$my_node/API/auth/logmein?provider=sslclient`
+The SSL mutual authentifcation is done on 'dialog_url': `https://secure.your_domain.com/protectedbyssl`.
+Then the user is proxy passed from `https://secure.your_domain.com/protectedbyssl` to `$my_node/API/auth/logmein?provider=sslclient` if the ssl client is verified.

 ```
 location /protectedbyssl {